xinwenfu/VChat_DEP/README.md

 *Notice*: The following exploit, and its procedures are based on the original [Blog](https://fluidattacks.com/blog/understanding-dep/).
 ___

 There are a number of protections that systems put in place to prevent or limit the effectiveness of buffer overflows.
-There are those that attempt to prevent the attacker from gaining control over the flow of execution like [Stack Canaries](https://www.usenix.org/legacy/publications/library/proceedings/sec98/full_papers/cowan/cowan.pdf) which aim to protect the return address.
+There are those that attempt to prevent the attacker from gaining control over the flow of execution, like [Stack Canaries](https://www.usenix.org/legacy/publications/library/proceedings/sec98/full_papers/cowan/cowan.pdf), which aim to protect the return address.
 There are also those such as [Address Space Layout Randomization](https://www.ibm.com/docs/en/zos/3.1.0?topic=overview-address-space-layout-randomization) that make it more difficult for overflows to be successful or locate the addresses of the target functions, and libraries they require.
-With this document we will be focusing on something known as [Data Execution Prevention (DEP)](https://learn.microsoft.com/en-us/windows/security/threat-protection/overview-of-threat-mitigations-in-windows-10#data-execution-prevention), with this protection scheme we set something known as the No eXecute (NX) bit on specific memory pages.
-This is generally a hardware based protection (Software based DEP does exist), and if the NX-bit of a memory page is set the CPU will not allow the execution of instructions located within that memory page as it should be *read/write-only*.
-Looking at previous exploits we have heavily relied on being able to execute instructions that we have placed into the stack.
+With this document, we will be focusing on something known as [Data Execution Prevention (DEP)](https://learn.microsoft.com/en-us/windows/security/threat-protection/overview-of-threat-mitigations-in-windows-10#data-execution-prevention), with this protection scheme we set something known as the No eXecute (NX) bit on specific memory pages.
+This is generally a hardware-based protection (Software-based DEP does exist), and if the NX-bit of a memory page is set, the CPU will not allow the execution of instructions located within that memory page as it should be *read/write-only*.
+Looking at previous exploits, we have heavily relied on being able to execute instructions that we have placed into the stack.

-**Notice**: Please setup the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!
+**Notice**: Please set up the Windows and Linux systems as described in [SystemSetup](./SystemSetup/README.md)!
 ## Exploitation
-This writeup will contain two pre-exploit and exploitation sections.
+This write-up will contain two pre-exploit and exploitation sections.
 This is simply to show the effects of using the DEP protections.
-Details of creating an exploit for the [TRUN](https://github.com/DaintyJet/VChat_TRUN) command will not be included as this has been done previously.
+Details of creating an exploit for the [TRUN](https://github.com/DaintyJet/VChat_TRUN) command will not be included, as this has been done previously.

 ### No-DEP PreExploitation

-1. Within the VirtualBox Settings (If you are using VirtualBox) enable the PAE/NX features for the Windows VM in order to allow this demonstration to work.
+1. Within the VirtualBox Settings (If you are using VirtualBox), enable the PAE/NX features for the Windows VM to allow this demonstration to work.

    1. Open the VirtualBox Settings for the Windows VM.